richardatval/www.greatproject.org.uk/privacy.md

 summary: Privacy and cookie information
 permalink: /privacy/
 scrollheadings:
-  - title: "Overview"
+  - title: Overview
-  - title: "What we collect"
+  - title: What we collect
-  - title: "Why we gather this information"
+  - title: Why we gather this information
-  - title: "Security"
+  - title: Security
-  - title: "How we use cookies"
+  - title: How we use cookies
-  - title: "Links to other websites"
+  - title: Links to other websites
-  - title: "Controlling your personal information"
+  - title: Controlling your personal information
+published: true
 ---

 ### Overview